MooersLab/emacs30ubuntu22/README.md

 ## Check for support for tree-sitter

-Now enter "emacs30" to fire up the GUI and enter "C-h v"  and then enter the variable "system-configuration-features".
+Now enter `emacs30` to fire up the GUI and enter `C-h v`  and then enter the variable `system-configuration-features`.
 You should have the following returned.
 Note TREE_SITTER before X11:

 ```bash